Australia: PM wants more women in politics amid sex scandal | DW | 23.03.2021

 Earlier this month, Attorney-General Christian Porter refused to resign over an allegation that he raped a 16-year-old girl in 1988 when they were both students.

-Morrison stood by Porter, rejected calls to suspend him, saying that he had "vigorously denied" the allegations, which was then referred to police.
-The complainant has since died and police ruled out charges.
+Morrison stood by Porter and rejected calls to suspend him, saying that Porter had "vigorously denied" the allegations.
+The complainant has since died and police have ruled out charges.

 Tens of thousands of women this month joined rallies under the slogan #March4Justice to protest sexual violence and gender inequality, calling for systemic change in politics and wider Australian society.